Strange taste in the mouth

 - Medications – the consumption of certain drugs and medications might cause a foul taste.
 Particularly, medications with zinc preparations have great potential to cause the problem.
 Some anti-thyroid and neurological drugs or treatments such as chemotherapy can also lead to this problem.

-- Halitosis – this is the name given to the problem of having bad breath.
+- Halitosis – this is the name given to the problem of having bad breath where Oral Health Care help you with the best bad breath treatment technique.
 Persistent halitosis might even alter the taste of the mouth and can create an offensive smell.